BINPIPE/learning-resources/dmca.md

 **Digital Millennium Copyright Act (DMCA) Notice**

-BINPIPE values intellectual property and follows a policy to address infringement claims in accordance with the Digital Millennium Copyright Act (DMCA).
+This repo values intellectual property and follows a policy to address infringement claims in accordance with the Digital Millennium Copyright Act (DMCA).
 DMCA provides copyright owners a process in notifying online service providers regarding copyright infringement.

 If you have concerns on the materials and contents available in BINPIPE that violate your copyright, please provide us a valid and complete DMCA notice for proper actions.
 Under the terms of DMCA, BINPIPE will respond to notices in legal circumstances and avail the protection under the Act.
 BINPIPE will take out the infringed material and take plausible steps to contact the user who use your property.